blockchainsllc/in3-docs/docs/api-node-server.rst

 --profile-prometheus                     URL of the prometheus gateway to report stats --registry                               The address of the server registry used to update the NodeList.
 --registryRPC                            The URL of the client in case the registry is not on the same chain.
 --rpcUrl                                 The URL of the client.
+User can specify multiple clients for higher security and data availability.
+If multiple URLs are used server will check block hash on all RPC clients before signing.
+Also server will only switch to another node when any request will fail on previous.
+Format for using multple clients is: --rpcUrl=http://rpc1.com --rpcUrl=http://rpc2.com
 --startBlock                             BlockNumber to start watching the registry.
 --timeout                                Number of milliseconds needed to wait before a request times out.
 --version                                Output of the version number.